homebrewsecurity/Windows-Detection-Environment/README.md

 **WARNING: The above command is not a safe or recommended configuration for execution policies.
 Only use this command in a testing/lab environment.**

-Navigate to the folder storing the Start-SystemConfiguration.ps1' script.
-Depending on which machine is being configured, run the script with the -ScriptFolders parameter.
+Navigate to the directory storing the 'Start-SystemConfiguration.ps1' script.
+Depending on which machine is being configured, run the script with the -ScriptsFolder parameter.

 For workstations: